Galit Hasan-Rokem: Other activities

 Hasan-Rokem founded the Proverb Indexing Project at the Hebrew University of Jerusalem Folklore Research Center.
 She assisted her mentor, Professor Noy, in developing the Hebrew University's Folklore Program into a full undergraduate, graduate, and doctoral degree program.
 She co-founded the annual Israeli Inter-University Folklore Conference in 1981.
 She is also credited with elevating the recognition of Israeli folklore studies to the international level.
 She has lectured as a visiting professor at Ben-Gurion University of the Negev, the University of California at Berkeley, the University of Pennsylvania, and the University of Chicago, and engages in teaching and research cooperation with scholars in the United States, Germany, Scandinavia, and the Palestinian Authority.

-She has been the associate editor of Proverbium, the yearbook of international proverb scholarship, since 1984.
+She was the associate editor of Proverbium, the yearbook of international proverb scholarship from 1984 until 2021.
 She is a regular contributor to the Encyclopedia of Fairy Tales, published by the Göttingen Academy of Sciences and Humanities.

 From 2001 to 2004 she headed the Mandel Institute of Jewish Studies at the Hebrew University of Jerusalem.